Real Estate Broker CE: Maintain Your License

 Yes.
 To renew your license you must satisfy your continuing education prior to renewal.
 Although you may be inactive in the real estate business, you are not exempt from the requirement (if you intend to renew your license).

-Do you have a list of classes I can choose from?
+Do you have a list of programs I can choose from?

-Although we offer individual continuing education courses, we strongly recommend that you choose the discount package that is designed to satisfy your CE requirement.
+Although we offer individual continuing education courses, we strongly recommend that you choose one of the discounted packages that are designed to satisfy your entire CE requirement.

-Our discounted packages include core mandatory topics and elective topics that are approved by the Illinois Department of Financial and Professional Regulation (IDFPR).
+Our discounted packages include the new mandatory 4 hour Core course, the new Sexual Harassment Prevention requirement and the remaining elective topics that are all approved by the Illinois Department of Financial and Professional Regulation (IDFPR).

 Will I receive any printed course materials if I enroll in an online distance education course?